Garage Door Repair FAQ — Southlake, TX

 Can you manually lift a garage door if the spring is broken?

 You can, but it's a two-person job and it takes real effort.
 The springs carry most of the door's weight.
 A standard two-car door weighs 150 to 200 pounds.
-Without working springs, you're lifting all of that by hand, and the door won't stay up on its own — one person has to hold it while the other drives out.
+Without working springs, you're lifting all of that by hand, and the door won't stay up on its own.
+One person has to hold it while the other drives out.
 Don't run the opener with a broken spring.
 The motor was sized for a balanced door.
 Forcing it against the full weight can strip the plastic drive gear or burn out the motor, and then you're paying for two repairs instead of one.

 Call (817) 646-5612 — most spring jobs are same-day.